Primordial Black Hole Hot Spots and Nucleosynthesis: Discussion and Conclusion

-Before we conclude, a few comments regarding the reliability of some of the results presented in this work are in order.
-First of all, we stress that the results we used regarding the temperature profile of the hot spot from Ref.~\cite{He:2022wwy} were initially derived, assuming that PBHs radiate in a plasma whose temperature is above the QCD phase transition scale.
+Before concluding, a few comments regarding the reliability of some of the results presented in this work are in order.
+First of all, the temperature profile of the hot spot from Ref.~\cite{He:2022wwy} that we used was initially derived assuming that PBHs radiate in a plasma whose temperature is above the QCD phase transition scale.
 This assumption allowed the authors of Ref.~\cite{He:2022wwy} to consider the case of gluon scattering to obtain ansatzes for the energy deposition and diffusion rates that considerably simplify the discussion.
-In our case, the thermal plasma that surrounds PBHs as heavy as $\mathcal O(10^{11}-10^{13})\mathrm{g}$ may be even smaller than the electron mass, meaning that there might not even be equilibrated relativistic particles in the plasma at the time when evaporation occurs.
-To palliate this difficulty, we have used the fact that hot spots start forming when the Universe is hotter than the evaporation temperature and only considered, at the time of the evaporation, the part of the hot spot whose temperature, maintained by the accelerating PBH evaporation, is above the electron mass.
-Although dimensional arguments and a quick comparison of the LPM rates at the typical splitting energy scale~\cite{Mukaida:2022bbo} shows that the aforementioned ansatzes may still hold for electroweak processes, a full analysis of the hot spot temperature profile in that context would be required, which we let for future work.
+Although a thorough analysis of the hot spot temperature profile would be required at lower temperatures---which we let for future work---we stress that below the QCD scale, dimensional arguments and a quick comparison of the LPM rates at the typical splitting energy scale~\cite{Mukaida:2022bbo} shows that the aforementioned ansatzes may still hold for electroweak processes, supporting the use high-energy hot spot profile in a purely electroweak plasma.

-To calculate the effect of the hot spot on the photon flux emitted by PBHs, we also assumed that the showering subsequent to the primary Hawking emission leading to a flux of lower energy secondary particles happened on scales smaller than or comparable to the hot spot core radius.
-We emphasize that at any time during the evaporation, this radius is obtained by matching the typical first-splitting mean free path of the emitted primary particles with the typical distance over which the thermal bath can thermalise.
-Therefore, we consider that splitting, and thus showering, ought to take place on similar distances.
+To calculate the effect of the hot spot on the photon flux emitted by PBHs, we have assumed that the showering subsequent to primary Hawking emission happened on scales comparable to the hot spot core radius.
+We emphasize that this radius is obtained by matching the typical first-splitting mean free path of the emitted primary particles with the typical distance over which the thermal bath can thermalise.
+It is thus a reasonable assumption to consider that splitting, and thus showering, takes place on similar distances.
 However, in principle, a thorough examination---which is far beyond the scope of this article---of how the temperature gradient affects particle showering and the subsequent spectrum of secondary Hawking emission products expected from PBH evaporation would be required, potentially unveiling surprising results that significantly differ from what the interpolated Pythia simulations used by {\tt BlackHawk} provide.